garrandall/popular-music-data/tracks/think-me-a-kiss-clyde-mcphatter.md

 She was calling somebody else
 And I wind up on a wild goose chase

-Ooh, but I keep on hearing love notes
+Oh, but I keep on hearing love notes
 Coming in loud and strong
 I better find my baby
 And get home to me